Central Illinois' On-Line Broadcast Museum

 VHF vs. UHF TV Bands - Antenna TV Viewers Should Know the Difference

 "This video talks about the difference between VHF and UHF TV signals.
 What is VHF?
 What is UHF?
 What channels broadcast on these bands?
 How do they differ?
-Knowing the differences between these bands is important to understand how they are affected which can improve your TV reception."
+It is important to know the differences between these bands to understand how they are affected, which can improve your TV reception."

 --Antenna Man